Monthly Notices of the Royal Astronomical Society - Letters

 kpc, suggesting that major mergers are not their main fuelling channel.
 In order to identify the primary fuelling mechanism of LERGs, we compile samples of control galaxies that are matched in various host galaxy and environmental properties.
 The LERG excess is reduced, but not completely removed, when halo mass or D4000 are included in the matching parameters.
 However, when bothMhalo and D4000 are matched, there is no LERG excess and the 1.4 GHz luminosities (which trace jet mechanical power) are consistent between the pairs and control.
 In contrast, the excess of optical and mid-IR selected active galactic nuclei (AGN) in galaxy pairs is unchanged when the additional matching parameters are implemented.
 Our results suggest that whilst major interactions may trigger optically and mid-IR selected AGN, the gas which fuels the LERGs has two secular origins: one associated with the large-scale environment, such as accretion from the surrounding medium or minor mergers, plus an internal stellar mechanism, such as winds from evolved stars.

 Ellison, Sara L.; Patton, David R.; and Hickox, Ryan C., "Galaxy Pairs in the Sloan Digital Sky Survey - XII.
 The Fuelling Mechanism of Low-Excitation Radio-Loud AGN" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1887.